a collection of notes on areas of personal interest

-The illustration to the side is a piece of trompe l'oeil painting on an external residential wall in Doha, Qatar.
-The two points to note are that, firstly, it is based on a classic Islamic tile pattern not found in the older buildings in the country and, important from the point of view of this essay, the shadows are painted as being thrown from the right.
-This is in direct contrast to the common manner in which it is shown in the West.
+The illustration at the head of this note is a piece of trompe l'oeil painting on an external residential wall in Doha, Qatar.
+The two points to note are that, firstly, the pattern is based on a classic Islamic tile pattern not found in the older buildings in the country.
+Secondly, and important from the point of view of the notes here, the shadows are painted as being thrown from top right.
+This is in direct contrast to the common manner in which this would be shown in the West.

 Here I’ve introduced a photo of the fort at Zubara in the north of Qatar taken by a young Arab photographer.
 You will see that it is deliberately sloped bottom left to top right and, as many photos by the same photographer share this style, I assume it is deliberate and thought to be a good way of showing this powerful subject.
 To a Westerner it appears to be a strong, positive presentation, and I see from the site where I found it that it has had a number of positive comments made on it.